1. Output information

 For the up-to-date release schedule and related releases, please see the Office for National Statistics (ONS) release calendar.

-The representative projects chosen for use in the construction output price indices for each type of work, selected as they are considered to be most reflective of the type of work undertaken in each category, are shown in Table 1.
+The representative projects chosen for use in the Construction OPIs for each type of work, selected as they are considered to be reflective of the type of work undertaken in each category, are shown in Table 1.
 These input costs are also reflected within repair and maintenance projects.

-|Type of work||Bill of quantity|
+|Type of work||Project|